-OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award (see "General Information about Post-Federal Award Reporting Requirements" in Section F. Federal Award Administration Information).
-The performance data directly relate to the objectives and deliverables identified under "Objectives and Deliverables" in Section A. Program Description.
+OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award (see "General Information about Post-federal Award Reporting Requirements" in Section F. Federal Award Administration Information).
+The performance data directly relate to the objective and deliverables identified under "Objective and Deliverables" in Section A. Program Description.